KainNhantumbo/bug-tracker-api/readme.md

-# Bug Tracker API (Node.JS + Typescript + Mongo DB)
+# Bug Tracker REST API (Node.JS + Typescript + Mongo DB)

-This web server application is built to serve its endpoints to Bug Tracker application ([see it here](https://github.com/KainNhantumbo/bug-tracker)), which is currently under development too.
+This REST API server application is built to serve its endpoints to Bug Tracker application ([see the source code here](https://github.com/KainNhantumbo/bug-tracker)), which is currently under development.

+**Access this app live at: [https://bug-tracker-pied.vercel.app](https://bug-tracker-pied.vercel.app)**

 ## Project status